-As we sailed towards Damoy Point in the Antarctic Peninsula, the weather was expected to take a turn for the worst and the number of icebergs in the ocean were increasing.
-After three lucky days, this was not what I wanted to hear before we embarked on camping on ice in the Antarctic wilderness.
-So how was extreme camping experience in polar night of Antarctica?
+As we sailed towards Damoy Point in the Antarctic Peninsula, the weather was expected to take a turn for the worst and the number of icebergs in the ocean was increasing.
+After three lucky days, this was not what I wanted to hear before we embarked on extreme camping in the Antarctica wilderness.
+So how was the camping experience in the polar night of Antarctic wilderness?

 Preparing for extreme polar camping

 Following a briefing from the experts, we dressed ready for survival on the snowy land with layers of thermals (top & bottom), fleece jacket, thick socks (with spares), warm gloves, woolly hat, waterproof trousers and down jacket… and, of course, your rubber boots!
 Fuel is forbidden so it pays to wear the right gear!

 Each happy camper collected their waterproof bag containing their kit on board – inside we found a breathable bivouac bag, a thermal mat plus an one extra mat for comfort and two sleeping bags.

 Food is not allowed on the islands of Antarctica so we left after dinner in the Zodiac towards the landing of Damoy Point, waving goodbye to our fellow passengers who will spend the night tucked up inside their cosy cabin.

 The guides took a small portable camping toilet and carefully built an igloo-style wall for privacy allowing you to take in the views as your take care of your business.
 Regulations in Antarctica don’t allow any human waste to be left on land to protect the environment so if you need to go, it’s either the portable loo or a urine bottle.
 Personally, I held all in until I got back to the ship.